kbop543-zz/CourseCourierManagaer/deliverables/iteration-02.plan.md

    * How do tasks get assigned to team members?

 #### Git / GitHub workflow

+Everyone will fork their own version of the project.
+For each persons section, they would have their own branch they would work on.
+Example, Kyra and Hari would have their own branch and one person from that section would merge the changes into the master branch.
+Everyone will pull from the master branch to work on their own section of the project.

 Describe your Git / GitHub workflow.
 Essentially, we want to understand how your team members share a codebase and avoid conflicts.